micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Now on the first day of Unleavened Bread [Passover week], the disciples came to Jesus and said _to Him_, Where do You wish us to prepare for You to eat the Passover supper?
+Now on the first day of Unleavened Bread [Passover week], the disciples came to Jesus and said to Him, Where do You wish us to prepare for You to eat the Passover supper?